Dr Christine Goodall

 Biography

-She entered the undergraduate dental course in Glasgow University as a mature student in 1991 and graduated with BDS Honours as the most distinguished graduate in of 1996 with the Dean Webster medal and several other awards.
-She then worked for two years in Glasgow Dental Hospital as a junior and then senior house officer, before spending a further 3 years as an SHO in Oral and Maxillofacial Surgery in Lanarkshire.
-During this period she obtained her FDS from the Royal College of Physicians and Surgeons of Glasgow.
+She entered the undergraduate dental course at the University of Glasgow as a mature student in 1991 and graduated with BDS Honours in 1996.
+She then worked for two years in Glasgow Dental Hospital as a junior and then senior house officer, before spending a further 4 years as an SHO in Oral and Maxillofacial Surgery at the Victoria Infirmary and Monklands Hospital in Lanarkshire.
+In 1999 she obtained her FDS from the Royal College of Physicians and Surgeons of Glasgow.

 She was awarded a Postgraduate Certificate in Academic Practice by Glasgow University in 2007 and is a Fellow of the Higher Education Academy.
-She passed her Intercollegiate Specialty Fellowship Examination at the Royal College of Physicians and Surgeons in Glasgow in November 2007.
+She was awzrded her Intercollegiate Specialty Fellowship Examination (FDS (OS)) by the Royal College of Physicians and Surgeons in Glasgow in November 2007.
+She completed her higher specialist training in 2008 and took up her Senior Lecturer/ Honorary Consultant post at the University of Glasgow/NHS GGC in the same year.
+She is currently the Lead Clinician for Oral Surgery.

 Research interests